AMAP-ML/EPG/README.md

 ## Reproducibility
 You could reproduce FID reported in our paper by running the following commands.
-You shall specify the path to the model weights and modify necessary parameters in the scripts.
+You shall specify the path to the directory that contains model weights and modify necessary parameters in the scripts.
 ```bash
 # EPG's DM variant
 sh scripts/sample_dm_in256.sh # sample EPG-XL/16 trained on IN-256